YuryKabernik/yurykabernik.github.io/_posts/2025-10-10-lean-methodology.md

 From the lessons learned in Toyota's Lean manufacturing, five core principles define the methodology:

-1. **Specify value** from the standpoint of the end customer by product family.
+1. **Specify Value**.
+Identify value from the end customers' perspective.
-2. **Identify all steps in the value stream** for each product family, eliminating whenever possible those steps that do not create value.
+2. **Identify the Value Stream**.
+Enlist all process steps required to deliver the solution and eliminate those steps that do not create value for the end customer.
-3. **Make the value-creating steps occur in tight sequence** so that the product will flow smoothly toward the customer.
+3. **Process Flow**.
+Establish sequential phase-gated flow of the value-creating steps so that the product will flow smoothly toward the customer.
-4. **Let customers pull value** from the next upstream activity as flow is introduced.
+4. **Pull**.
+Let customers pull value from you by requesting a new feature or buying a product.
-5. **Repeat the process** until a state of perfection is reached, in which perfect value is created with no waste.
+5. **Continuous Improvement**.
+Pursue perfection by continuously collecting customers' feedback and solving issues in terms of minimizing time, cost, and waste.

-In software development, these principles translate into a focus on customer needs (identify value), varying the product to these needs (map value streams), establishing only value‑adding steps from identifying requirements to the final release (create flow), minimizing waste of overproduction by reacting to customer needs (establish pull), and seeking perfection via continuous improvement.
+In software development, these principles translate into a focus on customer needs (identify value), adapting the production process to these needs (map value streams), establishing only value-adding steps from identifying requirements to the final release (create flow), minimizing waste of overproduction by reacting to customer needs (establish pull), and seeking perfection via continuous improvement.

-In 2007, Womack and Jones simplified these principles into three key elements—**Purpose, Process, People**:
+In 2007, Womack and Jones simplified these principles into three key elements:

 - **Purpose**: Correctly specify the value that the customer seeks in order to cost-effectively solve their problems and identify the greatest value to provide.
 For software, this means prioritizing features that make a real difference for users.
 - **Process**: Once purpose is clarified, focus on the process (value stream) used to achieve the objective.
 Ensure every step adds customer-visible value and delivers high, durable quality.
 Remove rituals or steps that disrupt rather than help teams achieve their goals.